Goserelin implants are injected under the surface of the skin on your stomach.

 Goserelin works by acting on the pituitary gland in your brain to stop the production of some of the sex hormones which your body makes naturally.
 It is given for a number of different conditions.
 It is used to treat some cancers - prostate cancer in men, and breast cancer in women.
-It is also given to women for some problems associated with the uterus (womb), and to help treat infertility.
+It is also given to women for some problems associated with the womb, and to help treat infertility.

 In women, because it inhibits the production of female sex hormones, it is helpful in treating problems such as endometriosis and uterine fibroids.
-It is also given to prepare the uterus before some surgical operations.
+It is also given to prepare the womb before some surgical operations.
 Goserelin also encourages ovulation in women, and it is for this reason it is used in infertility treatments.

 Goserelin is contained in a small pellet which is implanted (like an injection) under the surface of the skin on your stomach.